jpfeiffer16/angeldoc-vim/README.md

 The plugin should now work.

 ## Troubleshooting
-If you run into issue running the `AngelDocInstall` command.
-Try running the below commands from the terminal in the plugin dir for `angeldoc-vim` to manually install the latest release of the AngelDoc tool.
+If you run into issues running the `AngelDocInstall` command try running the below commands from the terminal in the plugin dir for `angeldoc-vim` to manually install the latest release of the AngelDoc tool.

 ### Windows